Crochet Boot Cuff Pattern

 - Repeat Round 3.

 - HDC all the way around.
-Final three stitches will be 1 SC, 1 SC and then Slip Stitch.
+The final three stitches will be 1 SC, 1 SC and then Slip Stitch.
 Fasten off and weave in ends.

 Crochet Along With Mikey